AndresRutter/AndresRutter/README.md

 - 💞️ I’m looking to collaborate on: Lots
 - 📫 How to reach me: andres.rutter@smccl.co.uk
 - 😄 Pronouns: Man
-- ⚡ Fun fact: Hungry and/or sleeping
+- ⚡ Fun fact: Hungry

 <!---
 AndresRutter/AndresRutter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.